PharosProtocol/core-v0/src/modules/modules.md

 # Modules

-Each Module category will have many types implemented and each type will have many instances.
-Each type is expected to use the protocol-defined struct for its parameters encoding.
-Each struct includes the minimum set of data that is necessary to operate an Module and a `parameters` field that contains arbitrary data for implementation-specific use for the type.
-Different instances of the same type are distinguished through unique parameter data.
-The structure of the `parameters` field is expected to be defined by the Module type implementation contract and standardized across all instances of that type.

-The data represented in a Module parameter instance is static and will not change after an Agreement is deployed.

-An implementation contract for a Module represents a Type of that module.
-A set of parameters + a type implementation is an instance.

-???
+The Module system is what enables Modulus to be permisionless and customizable.
+The entire system can be thought of as a large number of small contracts that plug into a common orderbook via standardized and versioned interfaces.
+The benefits of the Module system comes at the cost of complexity and minor additional inefficiency to the system.
+The module system also indirectly increases system security by distributing capital and risk across many contracts and implementations.

+## Understanding Modules
+There are 4 layers to consider when understanding a Module.
+From highest level to lowest level:
+1. Module Category - Defined by which standardized *interface* a module implements
+2. Module Type - Defined by the *solidity implementation* of a module
+3. Module Instance - Defined by the *parameter bytes*, which are immutable across the lifetime of the instance
+4. Module State - Set and altered by Type *functions*

+Each Module Category may have many Types implemented and each Type may have many Instances which will in turn manage their own state.
+Each Type must adhere to the protocol-defined interface.
+Implementation specific data can be passed through an arbitrary parameter set which is unique to the implementation.
+Types may implement additional functions beyond the standard interface, although the other components of the system will be unable to use the additional functionality.
+Two Instances of the same type are distinguished only by their `parameters` bytes.
+Some Types may not need either Instances or State (i.e. Assessors).
+Some Types may need Instances but not state (i.e. Oracles).

-why define a struct for each rather than just passing the bytes directly? you can guarantee parity between different components of an agreement - i.e. loanAsset and loanOracle ^^ forced compatibility can be achieved through arguments in interfaces
+Standard interfaces may also require non-state changing arguments to ensure delivery of the minimum set of valid data to operate a Module of that Category. ? you can guarantee parity between different components of an agreement - i.e. loanAsset and loanOracle ?

-Modulus interface defines module solidity implementation defines type parameters bytes define an instance call arguments define a state
+## Implementing a Module
+are modules expected to verify their data?